Egil Lillestøl: Bibliography

-He co-authored the popular science book The Search for Infinity (1994), which has been translated into eight other languages.
-Lillestøl also contributed to the preparation of the Norwegian textbook Generell fysikk for universiteter og høgskoler (General Physics for Universities and University Colleges) (2001).
+Lillestøl co-authored the popular science book The Search for Infinity (1994), which has been translated into eight other languages.
+He also contributed to the preparation of the Norwegian textbook Generell fysikk for universiteter og høgskoler (General Physics for Universities and University Colleges) (2001).
 Furthermore, he was also one of the main drivers behind the UNESCO-supported traveling exhibition “Science bringing nations together”, organised jointly by JINR and CERN.

+His scientific output, as recorded by the database Inspire-HEP, amount closely to hundred works.

+Awards

 In 2007, he was awarded the Research Council of Norway's Award for Excellence in Communication of Science for "dissemination of basic physics to schoolchildren and the public".

 Egil Lillestøl was a member of the Norwegian Academy of Technological Sciences and the Royal Norwegian Society of Sciences and Letters.